 Become An Official Public Beta Tester

-In order to get access to the public iPadOS beta, you’ll need to register as an Apple Beta Tester.
+In order to get access to the public iPadOS 14 betas, you’ll need to register as an Apple Beta Tester.
 Registration is free.
-Once you’re given access, you’ll be able to download all the public betas of iPadOS.
+Once you’re given access, you’ll be able to download all the public betas of iPadOS 14.
+The first iPadOS 14 public beta will launch in July.

 Betas are naturally full of bugs.
 That’s WHY they’re betas.
 The point of beta testing is to find the bugs and squash them.
 And betas can have some nasty bugs that can potentially cripple your iPad.
 And Apple’s warranties generally do not cover beta software–even if you’re a legitimate developer.